 Food at the Stalls

-Churros with Chocolate Sauce: For a taste of something international, go for the churros.
-These crispy, sweet sticks of dough are often served with a rich, hot chocolate sauce for dipping.
+- Churros with Chocolate Sauce: For a taste of something international, go for the churros.

-Local Craft Beer: Portland is famed for its craft beer scene.
-Many stalls at the market feature local breweries, where you can try a range of unique ales, stouts, and lagers, often with a seasonal twist.
+- Craft Beer and Spirits: Portland is famed for its craft beer scene.
+Stalls feature local breweries, where you can try a range of unique ales, stouts, and lagers.

 Gifts and Decorations

-Handcrafted Leather Goods: At the Portland Christmas Market, you’ll find a selection of locally made leather products.
-The city is home to several notable leathercraft artisans, who create everything from wallets and belts to handbags and journals, making these items meaningful souvenirs or gifts.
+- Handcrafted Leather Goods: The city has several notable leathercraft artisans who create everything from wallets and belts to handbags and journals.

-Small-Batch Hot Sauce: Portland is known for its culinary scene, and that extends to its array of homemade hot sauces.
-Made with Oregon-grown chillies and other local ingredients, these small-batch sauces come in a variety of flavours and heat levels, making them a unique gift for food enthusiasts.
+- Small-Batch Hot Sauce: Made with Oregon-grown chillies and other local ingredients, these small-batch sauces come in a variety of flavours and heat levels.

-Oregon Wine: The state of Oregon is a premier wine-producing region known especially for its Pinot Noir.
-A bottle or two from a local winery is a perfect gift for the wine connoisseur on your list or even as a special treat for yourself.
+- Oregon Wine: The state of Oregon is a premier wine-producing region known especially for its Pinot Noir.

-Hand-Knit Woolen Accessories: Portland’s cooler climate means the city has a thriving community of knitters and crocheters.
-Beautiful, hand-knit scarves, hats, and mittens made with high-quality wool are practical for winter and represent the warmth and charm of Portland’s creative community.
+- Hand-Knit Woolen Accessories: Portland’s cooler climate means the city has a thriving community of knitters and crocheters.

 Sustainability Tips

-Use Public Transportation: Portland’s extensive public transport network, including buses, light rail and streetcars, makes it easy to get around the city without a car.
-Using these services can significantly reduce your carbon footprint during your visit.
+- Public Transit: Portland’s extensive public transport network, including buses, light rail and streetcars, makes it easy to get around the city without a car.

-Choose Locally Produced and Seasonal Foods: Many stalls at the Christmas market feature locally sourced and seasonal products, which require less transportation and therefore emit fewer carbon emissions.
-You can support a sustainable food system by choosing these options.
+- Local and Seasonal: Many stalls and markets sell locally sourced and seasonal products, which require less transportation and, therefore, emit fewer carbon emissions.

-Minimise Food Waste: Be mindful of portion sizes when ordering at food stalls to avoid unnecessary waste.
-Portland also has a city-wide composting program, so look for designated compost bins to dispose of any food scraps.
+- Food Waste: When ordering at food stalls, be mindful of portion sizes to avoid unnecessary waste.
+Portland also has a city-wide composting program, so look for designated compost bins to dispose of food scraps.

-Support Ethical Consumption: Many local Portland vendors at the Holiday market produce handmade, fair-trade, and sustainably sourced goods.
-By purchasing from these vendors, you’re promoting ethical consumption practices.
+- Ethical Consumption: Many local Portland vendors produce handmade, fair-trade, and sustainably sourced goods.

 —